 The Reformation was a pivotal event that turned the tide of Christian theology, socially and intellectually.
 That being said, with all accessible benefits made by the Reformation, it is not without its faults.
 It is typical of Reformation scholars to pedestal theology above the historical narrative demonstrated by God.
 And yet by extracting the Hebraic history we neglect, and with it to some extent we reject, the overall contextual and subtextual cultural meanings and implications that allow us to understand the intent, purpose and variation of the language articulated.
 Five hundred years later, we still feel the affects of poor judgment from the Reformation.
 It seems many Evangelical Pastors and members of the Pentecostal denomination tend to disregard the history as impertinent or impotent to the whole Christian experience and, unfortunately, prioritize all things Reformation as God’s honest truth to the extent that the Holy Spirit is completely idiosyncratic.
 Without the clarification of the Old, there can be no certification for the New.
 Yes, we are in debt to the steadfast strength of the reformers, but we ought to be careful not to pedestal their judgement above all else – that being the Church over the Holy Spirit.

 Johnson, Ken.
 The Ancient Book of Jasher, A New Annotated Edition (also called Sepher HaYasher), 13 (Jasher 5:7).
 The ancient Book of Jasher is referenced in Joshua 10:13; Samuel 1:18; and 2 Timothy 3:8.
 The phrase translated “repent of the evil” also found in Jonah 3:10 implies that God “temporarily removed the calamity”.
-Interestingly, in the Book of Jasher God charges Methuselah and Noah with 120 years to deliver the message of repentance, but “the sons of men would not hearken to them, nor incline their ears to their words…” and in contrast In the Book of Jonah, the Assyrians immediately repent and Nineveh is destroyed 150 years later.
+Interestingly, in the Book of Jasher God charges Methuselah and Noah with 120 years to deliver the message of repentance, but “the sons of men would not hearken to them, nor incline their ears to their words…” in contrast to the Book of Jonah where the Assyrians immediately repent and Nineveh is destroyed 150 years later.